max-no/odin-rock-paper-scissors/README.md

 # Rock Paper Scissors

-A simple game of rock paper scissors playable in the dev tools console.
+A simple game of rock paper scissors playable in the browser!